Compute

 3. Click OK.
 The system starts to run the PatchData task based on the configured scheduling period.

 4. On the Monitor PatchData page, you can view the PatchData task status, date, number of parallel periods, PatchData job name, and stopped tasks.
-You can also view details about the PatchData task.
+You can also view logs of the PatchData task.

 Figure 5 Querying PatchData details